krishl/restaurant-planner/README.md

 ## License

-Restaurant Planner is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).
+PlanEat is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).